 - reduce the consumption of animal fats and other foods of animal origin (meat, dairy products, eggs)

-- follow a diet that is as balanced and varied as possible: a diet consisting mainly of a single type of food from highly polluted areas (such as fish from the Baltic) will lead to a "greater exposure than a diet rich in foods of plant origin and in general very varied
+- follow a diet that is as balanced and varied as possible: a diet consisting mainly of a single type of food from very polluted areas (such as fish from the Baltic) will lead to a "greater exposure than a diet rich in foods of plant origin and in general very varied

 - evaluate, reading the label carefully, where the food we are about to buy comes from, favoring those that are produced in areas where controls are in place